mohamed-elfiky/hw-rspec-rails-intro/README.md

 The assignment is a walkthrough-style, step-by-step tutorial with self-check questions.
 It's divided into the following parts:

-0. Part 1: basic setup of RSpec and Guard, and how to manually and automatically run specs
+1. Basic setup of RSpec and Guard, and how to manually and automatically run specs
-0. Part 2: From red to green: getting the first spec to pass
+2. From red to green: getting the first spec to pass
-0. Part 3: From green to refactor: more specs and DRYing out code
+3. From green to refactor: more specs and DRYing out code
-0. Part 4: The model spec: stubbing the Internet with Webmock
+4. The model spec: stubbing the Internet with Webmock

 # Part 1: Getting started